Advice to Incoming Students Interested in Engineering

 Please note that General Physics I is offered during only the FALL semester, so a student would have to wait an entire year for it to be offered again.
 Also, only one section is offered (MWF 11-12:20 plus a choice of lab times).
 If this conflicts with your current First Year Seminar, your advisor and the program director, Eric Hill, can work with you to determine whether changing seminars would be recommended.
-If it is full at time of registration, contact the program director and we will do our best to accommodate all qualified students.
+If the course is full when you register, email the instructor, Tyler

 Calculus I is a co-requisite for General Physics I, but we strongly encourage you to enroll in the highest calculus course for which you are qualified since Calculus II and III are core pre-engineering courses (and required for General Physics II and III which are also core pre-engineering courses.)
 If you place into Integrated Calculus I (MATH 118) or lower, you should contact the program director to discuss options; the soonest you could take General Physics I and II would be next year (or you may take comparable summer courses.)

 Suggested first-year courses for students interested in engineering:

 An alternative path into engineering (outside of the combined-degree plan) is earning a strong science degree and then pursuing an MS in engineering.
 The courses required for the combined-degree plan are still highly recommended for this option; the program director can help you choose appropriate courses for this option.

 * If you’re interested in Chemical or Biomedical Engineering, you should take General Chemistry I (CHEM 131 and 131L) your first semester; otherwise, this may be postponed a year or two.